moq-wg/moq-transport/draft-ietf-moq-transport.md

 information learned at the lower layer.
 For example, when using stream per object, the end of Group is redundant.

+In most cases messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
+The exception to this is when that stream has been reset; in that case they are sent on a new stream.
+This is to avoid the status message being lost in cases such as a relay dropping a group and reseting the stream the group is being sent on.

 ### Object Message Formats

 Every Track has a single 'Object Forwarding Preference' and publishers